 Electronic Submission: The Pedimento and all supporting documentation are uploaded to the customs electronic system for review.

 Payment of Duties, Taxes, and Fees: All applicable duties, taxes, and fees must be paid at this stage.
-This includes import duties, value-added tax (VAT), and any other fees related to the shipment.
+This includes import duties, Value Added Tax (VAT), and any other fees related to the shipment.

 The customs inspection and clearance process involves several key steps: